ksti/react-native-utils/README.md

 `react-native-utils` is a util package that allows you to:

-- use httpRequest to send a http request, Get Post
+- use httpRequest to send a Get or Post http request
 - use FormView to set up a Form views page

 ## Usage